oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_key_management_verified_data_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>The algorithm to be used for signing the message or message digest.
-For RSA keys, there are two supported Signature Schemes: PKCS1 and PSS along with different Hashing algorithms.
+                                            <div>The algorithm to be used for signing the message or message digest For RSA keys, there are two supported Signature Schemes: PKCS1 and PSS along with different Hashing algorithms.
 For ECDSA keys, ECDSA is the supported signature scheme with different hashing algorithms.
 In case of passing digest for signing, make sure the same hashing algorithm is specified as used for created for digest.</div>
                                                         </td>
             </tr>
                                 <tr>